Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 • Phone interception and SIM swaps: Phone calls become a security risk.

-Even when imposters can't get through your MFA setup, they simply call your helpdesk or customer support center and trick an agent into granting an account reset.
+Even when imposters can't get through your MFA setup, they can simply call your helpdesk or customer support center and trick an agent into granting an account reset.
 Threat actors like Scattered Spider are notoriously adept at this.
 And with the rise of generative AI and deepfakes, the threat of social engineering is greater than ever.

 "Why would an attacker bother trying to phish your users' credentials to carry out ATO [account takeover], when it may just be easier to call your helpdesk, pretend to be a user and get the credentials reset?" – Akif Khan, VP Analyst at Gartner